Reporter Outreach Logo

 There is a dimension to this that did not exist two years ago: AI search engines are evaluating your link profile too.

-When ChatGPT, Google AI Overviews, or Perplexity decide which brands to cite, they assess your web presence for trust signals — and your backlink profile is part of that equation.
-Ahrefs found that brand mentions correlate 3x more strongly with AI visibility than traditional backlink metrics alone.
+When ChatGPT, Perplexity, Gemini, and Google AI Overviews decide which brands to cite, they assess your web presence for trust signals — and your backlink profile is part of that equation.
+Ahrefs analyzed 75,000 brands and found that the top 25% by web mentions earn roughly 10x the AI visibility of the rest.
+The signal that matters is breadth of editorial coverage, not raw link count.

 A profile dominated by PBN links and paid placements on irrelevant sites does not just risk a Google penalty.
 It tells AI systems your brand lacks genuine third-party validation.
 Even without a formal penalty, a spammy link profile reduces the likelihood that AI platforms surface your brand in their answers.